-Create a new white document in Photoshop with the following values.
+Create a new document in Photoshop.
 You can create a new document in Photoshop by selecting File > New .
 If you want you can also open any image directly and start working on it.

 Now place the model image to the main document by selecting File > Place Embedded.
 Instead of using the model image you can also open your photos.
 So feel free to choose your own image.

 Now I’m going to add basic coloring for the photo using Gradient Fill adjustment layer.
 Make a Gradient Fill adjustment layer by clicking on third icon at the bottom of layer panel or go to Layer > New Adjustment Layer > Gradient Fill.
 Now choose the gradient color flow from #810D0D to #2590A3.

 Due to this adjustment layer you’ve already seen the red and blue color in the final outcome of the tutorial.
 So it’s going to lay the foundation of final colors now.
 If you want the different colors then just try to add different colors to get the result of your taste.

 You can see the setting in below image.

 Set the blending mode of the Gradient Fill to Linear Dodge 100%.
 Here are the results with colors added to photo:

 Create a new layer and fill this layer with white color.
 You can fill the layer with white color by selecting Edit > Fill choose white in the drop-down list.

 Remember if you want a different color then you can change the color according to your taste but I like the white.
-Not only color you can add the watercolor texture here as well if you like.
+Not only color you can add a watercolor texture here as well if you like.